spoletum/spoletum.net/README.md

 # spoletum.net
-Terraform script to build the spoletum.net environment
+Terraform script to build the spoletum.net environment.